ScottHamper/chatsuey/README.md

 - `ChatSuey-Timestamps`
 - `ChatSuey-WebLinks`

-If you'd be willing to help out, take a look at each addon's `i18n\enUS.lua` file to see what needs translating, and let me know by [opening an issue on GitHub](https://github.com/ScottHamper/ChatSuey/issues).
+Let me know you're interested by [opening an issue or pull request on GitHub](https://github.com/ScottHamper/ChatSuey), and take a look at each addon's `i18n\enUS.lua` file to get a sense of what translations are needed.